Norbellis Coves

 Middle CaicosAn adventure in itself to get to, this stretch of rugged and wild coastline is an amazing place to explore.
 Found to the west of Mudjin Harbour Beach, Norbellis Coves offers small beaches, limestone ocean cliffs, tiny ironshore cays, and great beachcombing opportunities.

-Fronting much of the remote half of the Crossing Place Trail, many tiny sinkholes and cave formations can be discovered in the rocky areas.
+Fronting much of the remote half of the Crossing Place Trail, Norbellis Coves has many tiny sinkholes and cave formations that you can discover in the rocky areas.

 Norbellis Coves really isn’t a great place for casual swimming, but snorkeling can be good at some spots if ocean conditions are calm.

-Due to the distances and remoteness of this beach, be sure to bring plenty of drinking water.
+Given the distances and remoteness of this beach, you should bring plenty of drinking water.

 Flotsam and Jetsam Beachcombing

 Large amounts of Atlantic flotsam collect on the small beaches of Norbellis Coves.
-Plastic fishing floats, drums, nets, rope, and bottles are scattered over the area, much of which have traveled thousands of miles on the North Equatorial Current.
+Plastic fishing floats, drums, nets, rope, and bottles are scattered over the area.
+Many of these items have traveled thousands of miles along the North Equatorial Current.

-Prized finds such as antique glass floats, some of which can still be found on remote cays, are very uncommon on the western Middle Caicos beaches due to the rocky coastlines.
+Prized finds, such as antique glass floats—some of which can still be found on remote cays—are very uncommon on the western Middle Caicos beaches due to the rocky coastline.

 Origin of the Name